Bringing data science, visualization, and reporting to everyone

-We’re building apps that brings data science, visualization, and reporting to everyone.
 Our two main products are Displayr, the world's first complete data science tool; and Q, the complete toolkit for market researchers.
 Our core business is a combination of advanced software engineering and data science, coupled with elegant design.

 We currently have offices in Sydney, Chicago, and London.

 Our vision is to live in a world where evidence, rather than guesses and assumptions, drives decision-making.
 We work together to bring that vision to life and make it easy for anyone to discover and share the stories in their data.